jaya-prasad/SansReplica/README.md

 # SansReplica
 This project is going to be a based on image processing.
 Given a directory, this application will tell you all the images which are duplicates.
-This will in managing large image sets where user doesn't want any duplicates.
+This will help in managing large image sets where user doesn't want any duplicates.